willwin4sure/vault/🦾Sensorimotor Learning/Learning Methods Overview.md

 For example, predicting object motion is not easy!
 This occurs because of all the assumptions we make when using physical models.
 Further, the real-world is not repeatable: even if we use the same objects and forces, the trajectories could differ.

-Model-based methods can only be as good as the specified models!
+Further, model-based methods can only be as good as the specified models!

 ==Intuitive models== sidestep the problem of human-specified models by *learning* the model!